-This blog is by Susan Berliner, author of the supernatural thrillers "DUST," "Peachwood Lake," "The Disappearance," "Corsonia," the short story collection, "The Sea Crystal and Other Weird Tales," and the new dystopian novel, "After the Bubbles."
+This blog is by Susan Berliner, author of the supernatural thrillers "DUST," "Peachwood Lake," "The Disappearance," "Corsonia," the short story collection, "The Sea Crystal and Other Weird Tales," and the new dystopian series, The Touchers: "After the Bubbles" and "Soldier Girl."
 This page contains blog entries from January 3, 2014 - December 28, 2014.

 Evoking the muse – December 28, 2014

 Last night, I wrote a short story.
 However, I didn't write down the words at the computer; I wrote the words in my head.

 Here's why: I have a bad cold, which kept waking me, so I decided to make productive use of the time rather than fret about my runny nose and cough.
 I had many hours to think about the hair-themed story I've been trying to write for the past week.
 It's called "The Rapunzel Effect" and it'll be told in the first-person by a college girl.